2007 Tour Down Under

 The 2007 Tour Down Under was held from 16 to 21 January 2007 in and around Adelaide, South Australia.
-It was a multiple stage road cycling race that took part over five stages with a total of 667 kilometres and is part of the 2006–07 UCI Oceania Tour.
+The ninth edition of the Tour Down Under, the race was a multiple stage road cycling race that took part over five stages with a total of 667 kilometres and was part of the 2006–07 UCI Oceania Tour.
 The 2007 Down Under Classic was the official warm-up race for the event.